 The bindings do exist not only in IIS, they are also configured on Windows level (visible by “netsh http show sslcert” cmd command), and if some app is changing the windows binding, the IIS do not know anything about it and could show old values in the own UI.
 They have a complicated relationships.
 Also, if “Force” flag is not set in PS policy, it could happen that Agent (on the PS) will not (re)create/update the binding, if it decides that binding is not our own.

 One thing to consider is that Package Service on the SMP is not really recommended since the SMP by nature is a package server already providing codebases to any client or package server that needs those packages

-Check first the following KBs just in case you are not missing important IIS feature settings:
+Check the following KB Articles first, just in case the server is missing important IIS feature settings:

 164960 Package Server only publishes UNC codebases even when IIS is installed, if Required IIS Features are missing